Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 ![Game Boy Printer to Arduino Uno pinout](Pictures/Setup.jpg)

+(Credit: Raphaël BOICHOT)

-What you should get with the example GNU Octave code : random black and white tiles.
+What you should get with one of the example GNU Octave code : random black and white tiles.
 Up to you to interface that with any fancier image converter (also provided).
-The shown PCB (not mandatory) is linked is the previous section.
+The PCB shown on the image (not mandatory) is linked is the previous section.

 ## Funfact